 Read the full report to learn more about Deloitte’s recommendations.

-The Pathways to decarbonization series is a collection of insights on the challenges, opportunities, and viable decarbonization pathways for high-emitting and hard-to-abate sectors.
+The Pathways to decarbonisation series is a collection of insights on the challenges, opportunities, and viable decarbonisation pathways for high-emitting and hard-to-abate sectors.
 Each of the sector perspectives offers a foundational starting point for leaders who would like to better understand the landscape across these critical sectors.

 Explore “Recommendations” below for more in-depth power, energy, and climate-related reports.